tenzir/tenzir/web/docs/setup-vast/tune.md

 ## Persistent Storage

-In VAST, data is stored in _partitions_, storing multiple, homogeneous table slices in a single file.
-VAST currently offers two different storage formats:
+VAST arranges data in horizontal _partitions_ for sharding.
+The persistent representation of partition is a single file consists containing a set table slices all having the same schema.
+The `store` plugin defines the on-disk format.
+VAST currently ships with two implementations:

-1. Segment store format, based on a thin wrapper around Apache Arrow IPC and
+1. **Segment**: writes Apache Arrow IPC with a thin wrapper
-2. Apache Parquet file format
+2. **Apache Parquet**: writes [Parquet](https://parquet.apache.org/) files

-At the moment, the default format is the segment store.
-The parquet format is implemented as a bundled, open source plugin and can be enabled for the VAST server via:
+VAST defaults to the Segment store.
+Enable the Parquet store by loading the plugin and adjusting `vast.store-backend`:

 ```yaml
 vast: